peng-hui/peng-hui.github.io/problem.md

 3. Identify the locations of sink functions like `exec()`.
 4. Determine whether tainted data reaches each sink and report potential vulnerabilities.

+You might consider other language features such as branches/conditional statements, loops, etc.

 You can use your favoriate programming langauge as you want.
-Please update a single program to [this Google Form](https://forms.gle/PrSDDMJPNTAgn1Ei6).
+Please upload a single program to [this Google Form](https://forms.gle/PrSDDMJPNTAgn1Ei6).

 ## Hints